rancher/rancher-docs/docs/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/authentication-config/configure-generic-oidc.md

      `Access Type` | `confidential`
      `Valid Redirect URI` | `https://yourRancherHostURL/verify-auth`

-- In the new OIDC client, create mappers to expose the users fields (consult the documentation for your specific provider).
+    - In the new OIDC client, create mappers to expose the users fields.
-  - Create a new "Groups Mapper" with the settings below.
+      - Create a new Groups Mapper with the settings below:

     Setting | Value
         ------------|------------